Do you have a question about electric vehicles?

 When is the best time to charge my EV?

 Generally speaking, the best time to charge your EV is at night – not only do you wake up to a full battery but electricity also costs less when it is used during off-peak hours!
+If your vehicle allows it, we recommend setting it up so that charging ends just before you leave.

 What happens if I get stuck in traffic?